edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 -   Define a domain, an IP address, or a range of IP addresses scope that will be scanned.
 -   Define a GitHub repository from which security vulnerabilities identified by GitHub will be pulled.
 These vulnerabilities are identified through Dependabot, code scanning, and secret scanning.
 -   Define a Snyk instance from which security vulnerabilities will be pulled.
--   Define an Amazon GuardDuty instance and targeted regions from which findings will be pulled.
+-   Define an Amazon GuardDuty instance and the region(s) from which findings will be pulled.

 Once you have defined the desired seed(s), {{ PRODUCT }} will scan your network for exposures and retrieve vulnerabilities identified by GitHub and Snyk.
 This allows {{PRODUCT}} to generate a consolidated list of vulnerabilities and exposures that provides full visibility into your organization's attack surface.